ricnogfer/pypsa-in-genomedk/README.md

 ## Tips & Tricks

-1. To avoid slowing down GenomeDK due to Gurobi constantly reading and writing temporary files, setting up the temporary directory with scratch memory is a good idea.
-Although in PyPSA-Eur default configuration file `config.default.yaml` (found in directory `config`) there is an option (`solving:tmpdir`) to perform such set up, in practice it has no effect given that the option has been disabled.
-Therefore, the workaround to this is to add an argument in function `n.optimize()` (found in Python script `solve_network.py`) as follows:
+1. To avoid slowing down GenomeDK due to Gurobi constantly reading and writing temporary files, assigning [scratch memory](https://en.wikipedia.org/wiki/Scratchpad_memory) to the temporary directory is a good idea.
+Although option `solving:tmpdir` (found in PyPSA-Eur default configuration file `config.default.yaml` in directory `config`) was originally implemented with this idea in mind, in practice it has no effect given that the option is currently disabled.
+Therefore, the workaround to this is to add an argument in function `n.optimize()` (found in the Python script `solve_network.py` in directory `script`) as follows:

     ```python
     from pathlib import Path